 Today’s challenging market environment and business demands require richer insights to gain a competitive edge and achieve desired growth.
 Thus, retailers and manufacturers alike are turning to research companies whose techniques provide deeper insight into decision making and who have the expertise to translate insights into actionable recommendations.

 Thought leaders in market research are adopting and investing in building expertise in more advanced planogram research methods.
-Approaches such as Virtual Reality, to simulate shopping, and behavioral science based techniques, such as Eye Tracking and Facial Coding are leading to planogram optimization that results in a difference to the bottom line.
+Approaches such as Virtual Reality, to simulate shopping, and behavioral science based techniques, such as Eye Tracking are leading to planogram optimization that results in a difference to the bottom line.

 Advanced Planogram Research Methods